mux99/mptcp.dev/README.md

 ## Contributions
 This website is open to contributions via pull request.
-A link at the bottom left of pages point to the edition page on GitHub.
+A link at the bottom left of each page allows anyone to edit it on GitHub.